Worship & Celebrations

 Solstice Celebration Our celebration of the winter solstice takes place in the evening, with the Dance Choir leading the way.

-Christmas Eve We have two worship celebrations on Christmas Eve.
-Drawing on the work of the Unitarian composer Joyce Poley, we present a children’s pageant at the 4:30 PM Family Service.
+Christmas Eve We have worship celebrations at 4:30 pm and 7:30 pm on Christmas Eve, with words, music, and candlelight.
 The Pittsburgh Brass Project accompanies our 7:30 PM Candlelight Service.

 Martin Luther King, Jr. Sunday This is a time when we honor the memory and vision of Dr. King and the values he lived for.